kdgregory/log4j-aws-appenders/README.md

 Each release version is tagged with `release-MAJOR.MINOR.PATCH`.

-Merges into `master` are handled via pull requests, and each is squashed into a single commit.
-If you really want to see my experiments you can look at closed PRs.
+Merges into `master` are typically handled via pull requests, and each is squashed into a single commit.
+If you really want to see my development process you can look at closed PRs.

 ## FAQ